elementor/elementor/README.md

 ## Changelog ##

 ### 2.2.7 - 2018-10-24 ###
-* Tweak: Tweak: Update Google Fonts list with more then 20 new fonts ([Topic](https://wordpress.org/support/topic/please-update-google-fonts-library-with-the-latest-font-for-free-version/))
+* Tweak: Update Google Fonts list with more than 20 new fonts ([Topic](https://wordpress.org/support/topic/please-update-google-fonts-library-with-the-latest-font-for-free-version/))
 * Fix: Admin Notice not dismissing in some server configurations ([#5927](https://github.com/pojome/elementor/issues/5927))
 * Fix: Image link not respecting the image size in the Image widget ([#5897](https://github.com/pojome/elementor/issues/5897))